Sebastian-gthb/insert-OptROM-into-BIOS/README.md

 The idea, the solution and the code is from Sebastian-gthb.

 ToDo's:
+   * recreating the original checksum of the BIOS ROM insted of a checksum of 0
    * check if the Option ROM is already insert in the BIOS

 Changes: